open-component-model/community/CONTRIBUTING.md

 ### Pull Request Process
 1. **Create PR.** Please refer to the [Pull Request Checklist](#pull-request-checklist) before marking a PR as ready to be reviewed.
-2. **Triage.** A maintainer will triage the Pull Request by adding the appropriate label for the issue.
+2. **Triage.** A maintainer will triage the PR by adding the appropriate label for the issue.
-3. **Assign reviews.** A maintainer will be assigned to review the changes in the Pull Request.
+3. **Assign reviews.** A maintainer will be assigned to review the changes in the PR.
-4. **Review/Discussion.** One or more maintainer will review the Pull Request.
+4. **Review.** At least 2 maintainers will review the PR.
 Checkout the [style guidelines](#styyle-guidelines) section for some things reviewers will look for.
+Reviewers are expected to add comments to the code.
-5. **Address comments by answering questions or changing code.**
+5. **Address comments.** The PR owner should address the reviewers' comments by answering questions or making changes to the code.
+Once changes are applied, the PR owner should let the reviewer know, for example, by replying to the comments with `Done` and requesting another review form the reviewer.
+If the reviewer approves of the answer and/or changes, they can resolve the comment.
+Otherwise, they will follow-up with a new comment.
-6. **Approve/Merge.** A review should be approved by at least two other maintainers.
-If the PR was opened by a community contributor, they should wait for a maintainer to merge the Pull Request.
+6. **Approve/Merge.** Once all comments are resolved, a PR must be approved by at least two reviewers who are maintainers of the code.
+After that, the PR ownder can merge the PR.
+If the PR was opened by a community contributor, they should wait for a maintainer to merge the PR.

 ### Style Guidelines